 Live streaming of MSNBC is available through Hulu Live TV.
-As with Sling, you can get a 1-week free trial to watch MSNBC live free of charge.
+This service offers a ton of live channels.
+You can see all they offer in your area with this handy tool: Hulu Channels By Zip Code.
 Previously Hulu was known for their vast on-demand streaming library.
 Hulu Live TV is one of the best live TV streaming services available.
 It includes the following features:

 - The basic package comes with 50 hours of cloud DVR storage.
 (Upgrades available)

 - Watch on 2 screens at once.
 (Upgrades available)

 After promotions, Hulu Live TV will cost you $54.99 per month.
 I find it the best value of the services currently out there because it will allow you to stream your local broadcast networks in addition to MSNBC and a whole host of other channels.